joonarafael/unsecure-software/docs/installation_manual.md

 docker run --name application-container -it -p 3000:3000 -e DATABASE_URL="postgresql://postgres:mysecretpassword@postgres-container:5432/postgres?schema=SCHEMA" --network=unsecurenetwork unsecureapp
 ```

+**If you had to change the port number for your Postgres database instance**, please adjust the default port number within the command argument for the environment above.
+Default is `5432`.

 If port 3000 is unavailable (e.g. already in use), change the port argument from `3000:3000` to just `3000`.
 This way it will be automatically reset to a free port on your machine.

-**If you had to change the port number for your Postgres database instance**, please adjust the default port number within the command argument for the environment above.
-Default is `5432`.

-Now open the web browser of your choice and navigate to [localhost:3000](http://localhost:3000 "Your localhost:3000"), or whatever the correct port is for your `application-container` Docker container.
+Now open the web browser of your choice and navigate to [localhost:3000](http://localhost:3000 "Your localhost:3000"), or whatever the correct port is for your `application-container` Docker container (check designated port numbers with `docker ps -a`).